 Moxie is clever – she has a developmental disability, yes, but she is an extremely smart child with few delays.
 I think part of that is due to breast milk.
 She is secure, she is attached – again, I think that can at least partially be attributed to almost two years of nursing.

 People have a myriad of assumptions about children with Down syndrome.
 It is all too easy for new parents and those without any true experience to fall into the traps of thinking we don’t know enough, that surely those “professionals” know what they are talking about.

 It’s been over a year since I wrote this post.
-I had Mack (the baby that I was pregnant with) and was thrown another hard one in the business of breastfeeding with him.
-I think I know as thoroughly as I will ever know that there are no hard and fast answers to anything – that some people can try to breastfeed until they are sobbing over the heads of their children (- as I did) – and it will work for them – and for others, it just won’t.
+I had Mack (the baby that I was pregnant with) and was thrown another hard one in the business of breastfeeding.
+I think I know as thoroughly as I will ever know that there are no definite answers to anything – some people can try to breastfeed until they are sobbing over the heads of their children (- as I did) – and it will work for them – and for others, it just won’t.
 It won’t.

 This post isn’t meant to be one, telling you to do this or that.
 That is not my intent.
 Rather, I want to encourage us to remember that children with Down syndrome are children – always children! – and the extra chromosome should not intimidate any of us to pay attention to it first.
 Do you know what I am saying?
 Because professionals who say we can’t nurse our kids with Down syndrome are often wrong.
 Take what they say with a grain of salt and take what your heart feels and run with it.
 You know best, Mama.

-And for the mother that pumps?
+The mother that pumps?
 You are amazing.
 You are fierce.
 You are strong.
 I admire you with all of my heart because that takes intense dedication and love.
 Nothing beats the pump/hell.
 I did it for each of my kids, but never full time and I bow down to the mother who has the dedication and perseverance to do that.

 That’s it.
 I’ve said my piece.